What Affects Your Credit Score? The 5 Factors Every Parent Should Know

 Common Mistakes That Can Hurt Your Credit Score

-They usually come from small, easy-to-miss decisions that add up over time.
-The good news is that once you know where these trouble spots are, they’re often straightforward to avoid.
+Most credit score drops come from small, easy-to-miss decisions that add up over time rather than major financial disasters.
+Once you know where the trouble spots are, most of them are straightforward to avoid.

 Carrying High Balances for Too Long